researchsetup/researchsetup.github.io/researchmodel.md

 #### <a name="phdcert"></a>PhD as Certification

 The PhD is not magical.
-You should think of it as certifying that you have _sufficient_ knowledge to conduct research.
+You can think of it as certifying that you have _sufficient_ knowledge to conduct research.
 In other words, given a $p$ and $assum$, you can ensure that:

 $$\begin{align}
 \blue{P(evid | you)} &> threshold\\